furkankyildirim/SUprerequisites/README.md

 [Bulma](https://github.com/jgthms/bulma)

+## Deployment

+This project was deployed on [Heroku](https://www.heroku.com).
+You can try the project on https://suprerequisites.herokuapp.com.

 ## Contribution

 If you are a SU student and would like to contribute, please contact me.
 If you are not, and you would like